grahamwaters/GnomansLand/README.md

 ## Introduction

 This project started as a simple exercise in the use of pygame and reinforcement agents and grew into a fascinatingly organic (theoretically open-world) mixture of minecraft, age of empires, fallout shelter, and NetLogo.
 We are building a semi-open world virtual wilderness for our Gnomes.
-They live in a post-apocolypic survival society where they have to hunt and gather to stay alive.
+They live in a post-apocalypic survival society where they have to hunt and gather to stay alive.

 <!-- TABLE OF CONTENTS -->
 <details>